-- 1 In the tree component select the Configurations node. - 2 Select the instance to configure: - To configure a particular instance, select the instance's config node.
-For example, the default instance, server, select the server-config node. - To configure the default settings for all instances, select the default config node. - 3 Select the Transaction Service node. - 4 To enable the recovery of incomplete transactions, check the Recover in the On Restart field. - 5 Set the amount of time, in seconds, the Enterprise Server tries to connect to the unreachable server in the Retry Timeout field.
+- 1 In the tree component select the Configurations node. - 2 If you are running a non-clustered domain in developer profile, skip to the next step.
+If you are running the domain in cluster profile, select the instance to configure: - To configure a particular instance, select the instance's config node.
+For example, the default instance, server, select the server-config node. - To configure the default settings for all instances, select the default-config node. - 3 Select the Transaction Service node. - 4 To enable the recovery of incomplete transactions, check the Recover in the On Restart field. - 5 Set the amount of time, in seconds, the Enterprise Server tries to connect to the unreachable server in the Retry Timeout field.
 The default value is 10 minutes (600 seconds). - 6 Set the policy for unreachable servers in a transaction in the Heuristic Decision field.